Grade Level: 5 (4-6)

 Refer to Table 1 to learn the source and adverse health effects for many common indoor air pollutants.

 Indoor air pollutants can be created within a building or drawn inside from outdoor sources.
 If these pollutant sources are not controlled, indoor air quality dilemmas can arise.
+Students can conduct their own local investigation of air pollution with the associated activity The Search for Secret Agents.
 Air pollutants often travel from their source throughout a building by means of human activity, HVAC (heating, ventilation and air conditioning) systems and natural ventilation (wind).
+Students can learn more about electricity and air pollution while building devices to measure volatile organic compounds (VOC) with the activity Sensing Air Pollution.
 Indoor air pollutants sources include:

 - Equipment (improper venting and/or filtration of HVAC systems, emissions from office equipment and laboratories)

 - Dust-producing or water-damaged materials

 - People and pets